teodororicciardello/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ### Configure CNI Networking

 Each worker instance requires a pod subnet allocation from the Kubernetes cluster CIDR range.
 A $POD_CIDR variable will be used to store the range for the pod subnet for each worker configuration.
-Example for first worker:
+I.e. for first worker:

 ```
 i=0